Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

     explain it better!
 Screen shot below of what I click.
 6. Generate token!
 7. It gives you this crazy long string of numbers and letters.
 I have it copied and pasted onto a sticky, not very high security.
-You can always check on the token password whenever in the personal access tokens tab.
 8. When pushing and pulling you will now need to use this token instead of your Github log in password.